SingVisio: Visual Analytics of Diffusion Model for Singing Voice Conversion: Evaluation

 \section{Evaluation}

-This section details the evaluation approach for the SingVisio, aimed at understanding its effectiveness in demonstrating the processes of the diffusion model.
-The evaluation is carried out through a structured user study, designed to assess both objective understanding and subjective experiences of the users.
-Given the novel nature of SingVisio, it stands as a unique tool in the field of audio generation, thus a direct comparison with existing systems is not feasible.
-As such, the focus of the evaluation is on the system's standalone capabilities in usability, facilitating analysis and affecting users' perception of the singing voice conversion process.
+This section details the evaluation approach and the results of SingVisio in both basic and advanced versions.
+The evaluation is carried out through structured user studies, designed to assess both objective understanding and subjective experiences of the users.